A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Design and Implementation

-Our first step was deciding which system calls were good candidates for interference.
+Our first step was deciding which system calls were good candidates for perturbation.
 We relied on Tsai et al.'s study~\cite{tsai16support}, which ranked Linux system calls by their likelihood of use by applications.
-Based on these insights, we selected 37 system calls for the interference set to represent various OS functionalities relevant for malware (file, network, and process-related).
-Most of these system calls (summarized in Table \ref{tab:syscallset}) are I/O-bound, since I/O is essential to most malware, regardless of its sophistication level.
+Based on these insights, we selected 37 system calls for the perturbation set to represent various OS functionalities relevant for malware (file, network, and process-related).
+Most of these system calls (summarized in Table \ref{tab:syscallset}) are I/O-bound, since I/O is essential to nearly all malware, regardless of its sophistication level.